 You can find reasonable alternatives to MaxiFi Planner.

 PocketSmith, for example, provides forecasts and helps you plan ahead for the future with what-if scenarios.
 It might not use Monte Carlo simulations, but it does offer live synchronization with your various accounts and can project into the future.
 The price for 10 years’ projections is comparable to MaxiFi Planner’s Premium.

-It’s also possible to use tools like Personal Capital and Ellevest to get a holistic view of your finances.
+It’s also possible to use tools like Empower and Ellevest to get a holistic view of your finances.
 With these apps, you can connect to your bank accounts and investment accounts and get a total view of your finances as well as budgeting help.
 You can even get help investing with these products.